Elliot-D-Hill/best-practice/README.md

 ### Benefits

 - Git is freedom; you don't have to fear breaking your code (or your colleagues' code); You can always revert back to a working version.
+This makes it easier to experiment and try new things.
+- You can easily share your code and collaborate with others.
-- You no longer have to write file names like: final_version36_last_one_i_promise_2.txt
+- You no longer have to write file names like: final_version36_last_one_i_promise_2.txt.

 ### Tips